ssec/sift/doc/source/dev_guide/contributing.rst

 Development on SIFT was started by a team at the Space Science and Engineering Center (SSEC) at the University of Wisconsin - Madison, but has since had contributions from other organizations.
-EUMETSAT has made major revisions to SIFT including those from their contractor, leading up to SIFT 2.0, were carried out by
+EUMETSAT has made major revisions to SIFT including those from their contractor `ask – Innovative Visualisierungslösungen GmbH <https://askvisual.de/>`_, leading up to SIFT 2.0.
-`ask – Innovative Visualisierungslösungen GmbH <https://askvisual.de/>`_.
 Detailed information about these teams can be found below.
 In general, although these two teams may have differing goals, SIFT is kept in a flexible state that allows it to be used for forecast training, Cal/Val operations for